copsTvFan/cops-episode-guide/guide.md

   enjoys working with his team.
 Spots a car driving with no headlights and pulls him over.
 A suspect is apprehended for buying drugs and paraphernalia in his mother's backyard; an officer suspects a driver is intoxicated and follows him to his home.
-Broward County FL/Indianapolis IN
+- Broward County, FL
+- Indianapolis, IN

 ## CP-1511